Matrilineality: Akan

 The political units above are likewise grouped into eight larger groups called abusua (similar to clans), named Aduana, Agona, Asakyiri, Asenie, Asona, Bretuo, Ekuona and Oyoko.
 The members of each abusua are united by their belief that they are all descended from the same ancient ancestress.
 Marriage between members of the same abusua is forbidden.
 One inherits or is a lifelong member of the lineage, the political unit, and the abusua of one's mother, regardless of one's gender and/or marriage.
 Note that members and their spouses thus belong to different abusuas, mother and children living and working in one household and their husband/father living and working in a different household.

 According to this source of further information about the Akan, "A man is strongly related to his mother's brother (wɔfa) but only weakly related to his father's brother.
 This must be viewed in the context of a polygamous society in which the mother/child bond is likely to be much stronger than the father/child bond.
 As a result, in inheritance, a man's nephew (sister's son) will have priority over his own son.
 Uncle-nephew relationships therefore assume a dominant position."

 Certain other aspects of the Akan culture are determined patrilineally rather than matrilineally.
 There are 12 patrilineal Ntoro (which means spirit) groups, and everyone belongs to their father's Ntoro group but not to his (matrilineal) family lineage and abusua.
 Each patrilineal Ntoro group has its own surnames, taboos, ritual purifications, and etiquette.

-A recent (2001) book provides this update on the Akan: Some families are changing from the above abusua structure to the nuclear family.
+A 2001 book provides this update on the Akan: Some families are changing from the above abusua structure to the nuclear family.
 Housing, childcare, education, daily work, and elder care etc. are then handled by that individual family rather than by the abusua or clan, especially in the city.
 The above taboo on marriage within one's abusua is sometimes ignored, but "clan membership" is still important, with many people still living in the abusua framework presented above.

-Guanches

-The Berber inhabitants of Gran Canaria island had developed a matrilineal society by the time the Canary Islands and their people, called Guanches, were conquered by the Spanish.

-Kongo

-The Kongo people of Angola, the Democratic Republic of the Congo, Gabon and the Republic of the Congo have traditionally recognized their descent from their mother, and this lineage links them into kinship groups.